-The Flood Protection System provides for the annual operation and maintenance of the Town's 4.1 miles of Connecticut River floodbarrier and supporting infrastructure.
-Operation and maintenance activities include vegetation control, animal burrow repairs, system testing, pump maintenance, pump station building maintenance, and general repairs required for the system to function as intended.
+The Flood Protection System provides for the annual operation and maintenance of the Town's 4.1 miles of Connecticut River flood barrier and supporting infrastructure.
+Operation and maintenance activities included vegetation control, animal burrow repairs, system testing, pump maintenance, pump station building maintenance and general repairs required for the system to functions intended.